 If you have a partner, friend or family member who helps you out then this may be easier to manage.
 Ask them to be with your child with additional needs for a while (even if you and your other child are just in the next room).

 Let your child choose an activity to do together with you.
 It doesn't have to be big or expensive, spending one on one time with you might be enough.

 Look at the routines in the house, see if you could shift things to give time to your other child or children.

 If you do not have someone to give you this space;

 Listening to your child and talking to them will give them time to make sense of their thoughts and feelings.
-There are some good ideas for communicating with your child about how they are coping *here*.

 Give your child age appropriate information about the condition their sibling struggles with.
 Keep them up to date on any changes.
 Brothers and sisters worry about each other and manage better when they have the right information.

 Keep your child’s school updated with what is happening in the family.
 They can offer your child extra support if they are struggling.

 You can contact the Healthy Child Programme by calling Just One Number on 0300 300 0123 or texting Parentline on 07520 631590.
 Our opening hours are 8am-6pm Monday-Friday (excluding bank holidays) and 9am-1pm on Saturdays.

 If you are 11-19 you can text ChatHealth on 07480 635060 for confidential advice from one of our team.